Most pipelines are not pipelines. They are wish lists with stages attached.

 Do you know why you win and lose, or do you just know that you do?

-3. You can identify which competitor or objection pattern is most correlated with losses.
+- You can identify which competitor, objection pattern, or deal characteristic is most correlated with losses in the last two quarters.

 Your score: ___ / 20